I’m Danielle. Dr. Danielle Clark if we’re being formal, but we’re not, so it’s just Danielle.

--Being raised by neglectful parents: an alcoholic dad and mentally unwell mother
+-Raised by neglectful parents: an alcoholic dad and mentally unwell mother

--Getting kicked out of school in the 8th grade for selling my mother’s painkillers
+-Kicked out of school in the 8th grade for selling my mother’s painkillers

 These experiences and many others caused a range of emotions, actions and inactions: Impostor syndrome, self-sabotage, infidelity, grief, not speaking up, acting out.

 In my early thirties my Dark Night came into my life.
 For months it was my companion as I faced so many uncertainties and new, uncharted experiences.
-My Dark Night pulled me from a life I’d worked hard to build and shape, pulled off the blinders to reveal that the life I had created was not serving me.
+My Dark Night pulled me from a life I’d worked hard to build and shape, and pulled off the blinders to reveal that the life I had created was not serving me.

-My Dark Night grabbed me at my shoulders, turned me around and gave me a soft push forward: my new path would come as long as I walked through my dark moments and worked through my limiting beliefs that had been attached for so long.
+My Dark Night grabbed my shoulders, turned me around and gave me a soft push forward: my new path would come as long as I walked through my dark moments and worked through my limiting beliefs that had been attached for so long.